nasa/cumulus/docs/deployment/README.md

 To configure Cumulus you will need:

 - The AWS Secrets Manager ARN for the _user_ Core will write with (e.g. `arn:aws:secretsmanager:AWS-REGION:xxxxx:secret:xxxxxxxxxx20210407182709367700000002-dpmpXA` ) for use in configuring `rds_user_access_secret_arn`.
-- (Optionally) The security group ID that provides access to the cluster to configure `rds_security_group`.
+- (Optional) The security group ID that provides access to the cluster to configure `rds_security_group`.

 ---